sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 A short (one-sentence) description of the software.

 56. unspsc-code:
-An 8 digit code that provides UNSPSC classification of the software product this SWID tag identifies.
+An 8 digit code that provides UNSPSC classification of the software component this SWID tag identifies.
 For more information see, http://www.unspsc.org/.

 57. unspsc-version:
 The version of the UNSPSC code used to define the UNSPSC code value.
 For more information see, http://www.unspsc.org/.